-The emergency may arise because of injury to a party member, encountering a person in distress from another party, an unexpected change of weather or other objective conditions, or the realization that the party is lost or in imminent danger.
-The most common emergency incident is probably the realization that a member of the party is missing or that the party has become split up with no plan of how to reunite.
+The emergency may arise because of injury to a party member, encountering a person in distress from another party, an unexpected change of weather or other conditions, or the realization that the party is lost or in imminent danger.
+The most common emergency incident is probably the realization that a member of the party is missing or that the party has become split up with no plan for how to reunite.

 If the leader is not present or is injured, the group may be momentarily paralyzed.
-The co-leader / assistant leader must immediately take over.
+The co-leader leader must immediately take over.
 If neither is present, it is imperative that an acting leader be selected.
-This can be done by someone volunteering to assume the role of leader, verbalizing the need for a single leader and perhaps nominating someone, or simply by assuming the role and taking action.
+Someone may volunteer to assume the role of leader, or verbalize the need for a single leader, and perhaps nominate someone, or simply assume the role and take action.

-In an emergency situation the objective of the leader is not to perform all the necessary tasks personally, but rather to identify the necessary tasks and ensure that they are carried out.
+In an emergency the leader does not have to perform all the necessary tasks personally, but rather to identify the necessary tasks and ensure that they are carried out.
 The skill required is management, not technical expertise.
 For example, instead of being the primary provider of first aid, the leader may enlist another qualified and willing person to provide first aid.
-Another person may be enlisted to solicit extra water, warm clothing, or go out to the trailhead and call for help.
+Another person may be enlisted to solicit extra water, warm clothing, or be a messenger and go out to the trailhead and call for help.

 The most important concern for the leader in an emergency situation is the safety of themselves and the party; providing aid to an individual is secondary.
 The role of party members in an emergency is to support the leader, carry out assigned tasks, and report relevant information to keep the leader apprised of all aspects of the situation.
+An emergency is reported as an incident; when in doubt, fill it out.
 See Chapter 5 for First Aid considerations.
+See LRB Part Two, Chapter 6: Navigation for route-finding.